The City of Allentown is looking to honor outstanding young persons in the community.

 Going Over and Beyond the Call of Duty – for doing more than following the rules, such as making a good decision even when peers chose otherwise.
 For showing leadership skills, critical thinking, problem solving, maturity or conflict resolution.

-Youth ages 7-18 years old, group nominations are welcomed; persons may not nominate themselves or a family member; nominees must live in Allentown or attend school in Allentown; scholastic achievement nominations must be for an Allentown school; only one nomination is permitted per person.
+Youth ages 7-18 years old, group nominations are welcomed; nominees may not be nominated by themselves or a family member; nominees must live in Allentown or go to school in Allentown; scholastic achievement nominations must be for an Allentown school; only one nomination is permitted per person.

-Nominations are due by February 3, 2016.
-Click here to download an application.
-Completed nominations can be mailed to City of Allentown, c/o Mayor’s Office, 435 Hamilton Street, Allentown, PA 18101 or emailed to Ismael.firstname.lastname@example.org.
+Nominations are due by February 3, 2017.
+Click on the following for a Nomination Form.
+2017 Allentown Catch a Young Person.docx .
+Completed nominations can be mailed to City of Allentown, c/o Mayor’s Office, 435 Hamilton Street, Allentown, PA 18101 or emailed to Ismael.email@example.com.